b-cubed-eu/documentation/guides/tutorials.md

 ## Documenting software and code in B-Cubed

 Tutorials MUST be written in English and presented as literate programming documents (e.g. Jupyter notebooks, RMarkdown or Quarto) to provide both narrative context and executable code snippets.
-The documentation website will be versioned and an automated testing mechanism will be set up to guarantee that provided documentation works for a specific release of the B3 toolbox.
+The documentation website will be versioned and an automated testing mechanism will be set up to guarantee that provided documentation works for a specific release of the B-Cubed toolbox.
 Ensure that your tutorial passes automated tests.

 ## Creating a new tutorial